dh1tw/gorigctl/README.md

 The [Wiki](https://github.com/dh1tw/gorigctl/wiki) contains detailed instructions on how to build remoteAudio from source code on Linux, MacOS and Windows.

+## Known issues

+- Running "gorigctl gui local" on an embedded device like the raspberry is lacking performance.
+An alternative is to launch a server and a client is seperate terminals / sessions.

 ## Troubleshooting

 Feel free to open an [issue](https://github.com/dh1tw/gorigctl/issues) if you